goldcupco/array_broken_into_many_arrays/README.md

 ## How To Install
-In the main 'twig_education' folder
+In the main folder

 `npm install`

 ## How To Run The Tests

-In the main 'twig_education' folder
+In the main folder

 `npm test`

 ## How To Run

-In the main 'twig_education' folder
+In the main folder

 `npm start`